misokg/NIPS2017/README-draft.md

 ```

 ## Example running misoKG on a benchmark
-Try
+Run
 ```bash
 $ python run_misoKG.py miso_rb_benchmark_mkg 0 0
 ```
-for the Rosenbrock function proposed by Lam, Allaire, and Willcox (2015) or
+for the Rosenbrock function proposed by Lam, Allaire, and Willcox (2015), or
 ```bash
 $ python run_misoKG.py miso_rb_benchmark_mkg 1 0
 ```
 for the noisy variant proposed in the MISO paper.

-The results are stored in a pickle in the same folder.
-The filename is output by the program.
+The results are stored in a pickled dictionary in the same folder.
+The filename is output when the program starts.
 Note that the last figure must be a nonnegative integer.
 It is used for the filename, e.g., when running multiple replications.

 ## Citation
 ```bash